Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Introduction

 \section{Introduction}

-Active learning is a widely used strategy for efficient learning \citep{atlasTraining1990,Settles2010}.
-Often, unlabelled data is plentiful but labels are expensive.
-For example, labels for medical image data may require highly trained annotators and when labels are the results of scientific experiments each one can require months of work.
-Active learning uses information about the unlabelled data as well as the current state of the model to select labels that are most likely to be informative. \andreas{do we need some citations here?} In this way, as few labels as possible are sought in order to reach a given level of performance.
+Active learning is a widely used strategy for efficient learning in settings where unlabelled data are plentiful, but labels are expensive \citep{atlasTraining1990,Settles2010}.
+For example, labels for medical image data may require highly trained annotators, and when labels are the results of scientific experiments, each one can require months of work.
+Active learning uses information about unlabelled data and the current state of the model to acquire labels for those samples that are most likely to be informative.

-Most acquisition schemes are designed to acquire labels one at a time (e.g., \citet{houlsby_bayesian_2011,gal2017deep}.
-Although they are highly effective at their intended goal, most existing active learning methods perform very poorly for batch selection.
-This makes it hard to parallelize labelling.
-For example, we might want to hire hundreds of annotators to work in parallel, or run more than one experiment at the same time.
-Single-point selection also greatly increases the cost of retraining the model for every new datapoint.
+While many acquisition schemes are designed to acquire labels one at a time \citep{houlsby_bayesian_2011,gal2017deep}, recent work has highlighted the importance of \textit{batch acquisition} \citep{kirsch2019batchbald,ash2020deep}.
+Acquiring in a batch lets us parallelise labelling.
+For example, we could hire hundreds of annotators to work in parallel or run more than one experiment at once.
+Batch acquisition also saves compute as single-point selection also incurs the cost of retraining the model for every new data point.

-While there are precise and principled schemes which are specifically designed to acquire batches of points \citep{kirsch2019batchbald, ash2020deep}, they are expensive to compute and scale poorly to large batches because of combinatorial costs.
-Several recent works \citep{ash2020deep, ash2021gone} trade off a principled motivation with various approximations to remain tractable.

-A commonly used heuristic is to take the top-\batchvar highest scoring points from an acquisition scheme designed to select a single point.
-This suffers from a lack of diversity within batches because the scores ignore the \textit{joint} informativeness for the model: they do not take redundancies between the highest scorers into account \citep{kirsch2019batchbald}.